The VAT Controller postal address

 The mechanics of processing an expenses claim

-Your claims are subject to the approval of one of your internal staff who will scrutinise them with care.
-If approved, one of your internal staff will then implement a reimbursement, normally by bank transfer.
-Do not wait for the next VAT quarter to end, do not wait for Proactive to check things, it’s not our job to micro manage what you do.
-However, we do require copies of all personal expenses claims handled within your business.
+Your claim is subject to the approval of one of your own internal staff members who will scrutinise it with care.
+If approved, one of your internal staff will then invoke the mechanics of the reimbursement, normally by doing a bank transfer.
+Do not wait for the next VAT quarter to end, do not wait for Proactive to check things, it’s not our job to micro manage your business for you.
+However, to ensure that the accounts correctly reflect what you do, we do require copies of all personal expenses claims from all your staff.
 If our checks identify areas of concern we will discuss the problem and the remedies which are open to you.

 Finally, if you are the only person in your business, you still have to follow this process.
-Imagine you are wearing two hats!
-And do this task with some rigour.
-Later, when your business is big and successful you will thank us for putting The Senior Manager Test on this web site.
+And to do this task with some rigour.
+Imagine you are wearing two hats, the one who does the claim, and the one who approves the claim.
+To see what’s allowable and what isn’t, please have a look at The Senior Manager Test on this web site.

 Company Dissolution